|Department of Manpower Development and Placement|

 Because of these, the Cebu City Council passed and Ordinance to order to institutionalized the EPOC through a merger between the Public Welfare Division and EPOC and the same was approved on July 7, 1994 by no less than the then Honorable Cebu City Mayor (now the Representative of the First District of Cebu City) Tomas R. Osmeña.
 The department is now known as the Department of Manpower Development and Placement (DMDP).

-Provides better employment opportunities to Cebu City residents.
+Provides better employment opportunities through Skills TRaining Programs and Services to Cebu City constituents.

 WORK PROGRAMS AND SERVICES